The Future of jQuery UI and jQuery Mobile

 6. s. hampton on said:

-Thank you all for you hard work on JQuery.
-I don’t utilize it a lot but the world needs JQuery, if only to allow good site development with excellent javascript capabilities without caving in to the now popular, bloated, bandwidth hogging, so-called ‘development’ platforms.
+Thank you all for you hard work on jQuery.
+I don’t utilize it a lot but the world needs jQuery, if only to allow good site development with excellent javascript capabilities without caving in to the now popular, bloated, bandwidth hogging, so-called ‘development’ platforms.

 7. Ben Norton on said: